 In the Name column, click any task you want to view.

-Click the job ID.
-This opens a Dataproc page in the Google Cloud console that allows you to see monitoring and output details.
+The Dataproc page opens in the Google Cloud console that lets you view the monitoring and output details.

 gcloud